MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 Face Check is a premium feature within Verified ID.
 You need to enable the Face Check Add-on in your Entra Verified ID setup before doing Face Check verifications.

 > [!IMPORTANT]
-> The Face Check Add-on can only be enable from the Entra portal.
+> The Face Check Add-on can only be enabled from the Entra portal.
 Admin API support for this feature.

 - If this is the first time using Entra Verified ID, [set up your tenant](./verifiable-credentials-configure-tenant-quick.md).
 - [Associate or add an Azure subscription to your Microsoft Entra tenant](/entra/fundamentals/how-subscriptions-associated-directory)